TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: The Temporal Event-B Logic

 \item For $\varphi \in \mathcal{LT}$ the quantified $\mathcal{L}^{ext}$ formulae $\forall x \varphi$ and $\exists x \varphi$ are formulae in $\mathcal{LT}$.

 \end{itemize}

 \end{defi}

 Note that TREBL is defined as the closure of the Event-B logic $\mathcal{L}$ under certain temporal operators.
 We only need the temporal operators, but not the predicates \text{USet}, \text{USet}$^*$ and $[ \cdot ]$ that were used to define them.
 These predicates are only used as a means that allows temporal formulae to be defined as shortcuts\footnote{According to Lamport \cite{lamport:pnueli2010} the direct use of time or step variables leads to very complicated formulae and therefore should be discouraged.
 Indeed, all defining formulae (\ref{eq-always}) -- (\ref{eq-eventuallyteam}) are very complex, but this complexity does not prevent the existence of a rather simple set of derivation rules, and the complexity will not impact on the application; it will only be relevant for the proof of soundness and relative completeness.} for formulae in $\mathcal{L}^{ext}$ that are interpreted over states rather than traces.
+This even allows us to include arbitrary nesting of the defining operators.
+We already mentioned before that this generality may be not needed for most applications, but technically, it does do no harm.
+We will see this later, when we discuss derivation rules for nested formulae.

 Further note that for the definition of TREBL we only used the operators occurring in the common liveness conditions above, but we did not use $\mathcal{U}$-formulae or definable sets of traces.
 Definable sets of traces will nonetheless become relevant in the proofs in the next section.